SpongeBaby1/Academic-website/content/_index.md

       username: admin
       # Override your bio text from `authors/admin/_index.md`?
       text:
-          Master of Engineering (M.E.) in Environmental Engineering University of Shanghai for Science and Technology (USST) Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
+          Master of Engineering (M.E.) in Environmental Engineering
-    design:
+          University of Shanghai for Science and Technology (USST)
-      columns: '2'
+          Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
   # - block: features
   #   content:
   #     title: Skills